Chew Your Cud on God’s Word

 Saul stammered, “Who are you Lord?”

 Jesus revealed himself as the Son of God who died and rose again and was alive in the Christians that Saul was imprisoning and killing!
-Jesus also revealed to Saul that he would become the Apostle Paul, a servant and a witness for Jesus (Acts 26:16-18).
+Jesus also revealed to Saul that he would become the Apostle Paul, a servant and a witness for Jesus (Acts 26:16-18)."Who am I Lord"

 Then Saul asked, “What shall I do Lord?” and the Lord told him to get up and go visit Ananias in Damascus.

-David taught me to interact with the Lord in Scripture by asking Saul’s same two questions of “Who are you Lord?” and “What shall I do?”
-I added a third a third question of “Who am I?” which is implied in the Acts accounts of Paul’s transforming encounter.
+In David's class He taught me to interact with the Lord in Scripture by asking Saul's same three questions: "Who are you Lord?"
+"Who Am I" and "What shall I do?"
+I added the question of "Who am I?" which is implied in the Acts accounts of Paul's transforming encounter.

 Triangles of Meditation and Life Purpose